zelanko/sql-docs.de-de/docs/relational-databases/server-management-objects-smo/tasks/implementing-full-text-search.md

       FullTextIndex fti = default(FullTextIndex);
       fti = new FullTextIndex(tb);

-      // Define a FullTextIndexColumn object variable by supplying the parent index and column name arguements in the constructor.
+      // Define a FullTextIndexColumn object variable by supplying the parent index and column name arguments in the constructor.
       FullTextIndexColumn ftic = default(FullTextIndexColumn);
       ftic = new FullTextIndexColumn(fti, "Name");